nulab/autog/README.md

 ## Status

-This project is actively under development, but it is currently in version 0.
+This project is being actively developed.
+It's still in version 0.
 Please be aware that the public API and exported methods may undergo changes.

 - Self-loops don't break the program any more ([issue #23](https://github.com/nulab/autog/issues/23)) but are not supported.
 The final layout includes self-loop edges but those edges are not routed (`e.Points` is `nil`)